 Tip #2: Breastfeeding

 When you are breastfeeding you need an extra 500 calories a day, or about 2,700 total.
 And guess what mommies?
 Breastfeeding burns 600 to 800 calories a day.
 Some lucky moms can drop all of there body weight just by breastfeeding.
 No seriously, so I've been told, clearly is not me, lol!
 So as long as you are breastfeeding you can burn those extra baby calories.
+And for those times where I had to be on the go I used my Medela Pump and Style Advanced Breast Pump definitely a MUST HAVE for new moms.

 Weight training can go a long way and speed up your metabolism.
 Now you don't have to go to the gym for this.
 You can use items around your home as well as incorporating your baby into the routine.
 You can do lunges while holding on to the back of the stroller or hold you baby to your chest.
 You can lie on your back and do chests press with your baby as well as ab twisters, moving baby from side to side.
 There are several workout tutorials exercise training with your baby on pinterest and the internet.